siyelo/blog/source/_posts/2013-01-18-rails-security-vulnerabilities.markdown

 date: 2013-01-18 17:51
 comments: true
 categories: []
-author: Ile Eftimov
+author: Siyelo
 ---

 Last Tuesday, everyone in the Rails world launched into action after this [tweet](https://twitter.com/rails/status/288743490744094720).
 An unusual "Upgrade IMMEDIATELY" advisory.

 We at Siyelo also rushed to upgrade all of our apps to the newest Rails versions.
 It's not always trivial, and we ran into problems ourselves.
+But here's how we went about it.

 ## What happened?